 • Poor design of playground layout

 • Play equipment unsuitable for intended age group

 • Poor maintenance

-• Equipment design does not comply to standards
+• Equipment design does not comply with standards

 • Inadequate fall zone